 Defra, FSA and Public Health England have published specific guidance for food businesses.
 It covers the role of employers in prevention management and the management of cases in the workplace.
 This includes related activities such as worker transportation and accommodation.

 Public Health England has also published principles for local health protection teams on how to approach and handle outbreaks and incidents of Covid-19 in the workplace.
 Businesses may find it helpful to familiarise themselves with these.

 FSA has guidance on hygiene and food safety requirements for food businesses to reopen and operate safely during COVID-19.

-The Scottish Government has published guidance for businesses on physical distancing and on the use of personal face coverings by individuals.
+The Scottish Government has published guidance for businesses and individuals on working safely and advice for individuals on staying safe and protecting others.

 Specific business guidance is available for the: